yasgui-with-rosemary/app/README.md

 \* rosemary runs in the browser so you can also run it locally without Docker by opening [index.html](https://github.com/yasgui-with-rosemary/app/blob/main/index.html) in your browser ([Chrome](https://www.google.com/chrome/) **recommended**)

 #### Scope
 Rosemary is a proof of concept.
-It currently does not support the full expressivity of SPARQL (only a restricted subset of [SELECT](https://www.w3.org/TR/sparql11-query/#select) queries are currently supported) and that is not the intention.
-It is a tool which can be useful for:
+It currently does not support the full expressivity of SPARQL (only a restricted subset of [SELECT](https://www.w3.org/TR/sparql11-query/#select) queries) and that is not the intention.
+It is a tool which can be useful to developers and researchers **unfamiliar with Linked Data technologies** for:

 1. discovering and exploring what data is in a **public** Linked Data store,
-2. constructing custom Linked Data queries (without knowledge of Linked Data) to retrieve data for:
+2. constructing custom Linked Data queries to retrieve data for:
    1. software applications
    2. data analyses
    3. research projects